-- 2-2.1 A student desiring to become a candidate (either Executive or Senatorial) must submit an application with the USG Elections Department in accordance with the USG election code by the last Friday in February. - 2-2.2 Three members of the USG become a USG Ticket when they have completed all the documents required by the Elections Department.
-A student may run on only one ticket. - 2-2.3 A candidate shall appear on the ballot under the name used on said candidates application.
+- 2-2.1 A student desiring to become a candidate (either Executive or Senatorial) must submit an application with the USG Elections Department in accordance with the USG election code by the last Friday in February. - 2-2.2 Three members of the Undergraduate Student Body become an Undergraduate Student Body ticket when they have completed all the documents required by the Elections Department.
+A student may run on only one ticket.

+- 2-2.3 A candidate shall appear on the ballot under the name used on said candidates application.
 This is the only name under which the candidate shall appear on the ballot. - 2-2.4 The Elections Department shall verify that each candidate meets the requirements stipulated in the USG Constitution and the USG Elections Code.
 Any person failing to meet the requirements shall not be allowed to stand as a candidate and any votes for them shall be null and void.